A century of decisions

 The Seattle Electric Company converts the Queen Anne cable car line to electric operation, adding an ingenious counterbalance system for the steep five blocks between Roy Street and Comstock Street.
 Underground tunnels housed 16-ton rail cars that assisted trolleys up the 19% grade.

-The Counterbalance was a unique engineering solution that operated for 39 years.
+Why it matters — The Counterbalance was a unique engineering solution that operated for 39 years.
 It enabled dense development on Queen Anne Hill by making the steep grade accessible to transit—a lesson in how infrastructure shapes neighborhoods.

 1889